Wilhelm2/ErrorDetectors/README.md

 2. Hash-based error detector proposed by Wilhelm and al. whose description can be found in [this paper](https://hal.science/hal-03984499)[4].
 The hash-based error detector sorts messages either based on reception times or the clock difference between messages.

-The following figure describes the project's class diagram for error detectors:
+The following figure describes the project's error detector class diagram:
 ![Error Detector inheritance graph.](documentation/mainpage/errorDetectorInheritance.png?raw=true)

 ## Recovery of message dependencies